pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Note:
 - The dial should be set to 0 for serial which means all protocol selection pins should be left unconnected.

-###Protocol channels
+###Protocol details
+Extended limits supported: -125%..+125% can be used and will be transmitted.
+Otherwise the default is -100%..+100% only.

+Autobind protocol: you do not need to press the bind button at power up to bind, this is done automaticaly.

 ####BAYANG
-All channels allow -100%..+100%
+Autobind protocol

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14|CH15|CH16
 ---|---|---|---|---|---|---|---|---|----|----|----|----|----|----|----
 A|E|T|R|FLIP|HEADLESS|RTH

-Autobind protocol / do not need to use the bind button

 ####CG023
-All channels allow -100%..+100%
+Autobind protocol

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14|CH15|CH16
 ---|---|---|---|---|---|---|---|---|----|----|----|----|----|----|----